-The simulation of MPs accumulation by the mussels, using the DEB-accumulation model, is in good agreement with the available field data (Fig. 3 and Fig. 4).
-The simulated values lie within the observed field data range (mean \pm SD), although the seasonal increase reproduced by the model at the North Sea implementation did not exactly overlap with the field data at the time of observations.
-This could be attributed to the clearance period (24 h) that allowed mussels to excrete MPs through faeces $(0.2 \pm 0.2 \text{ particles individual}^{-1})$ before the mussel's tissue analysis (Van Cauwenberghe et al., 2015).
-The measured loss of mussel's MPs is in agreement with the model's result on the depuration experiment after 24 h.
-The MPs accumulation by the cultivated mussel (fresh tissue mass 3.33 g) originated from the N. Ionian Sea with mean C{env} = 0.0012 \pm 0.024 particles L-1, is 0.91 particles individual-1 and by the wild mussel (fresh tissue mass 1.87 g) from the North Sea with mean $C{env} = 0.4 \pm 0.3$ particles L-1 is 0.53 particles individual-1.
-If these concentrations are expressed per gram of wet tissue of mussels, the cultivated mussel contamination (0.27 particles g-1w.w.) is comparable with the wild mussel (0.28 particles g-1w.w.), despite the much lower environmental MPs concentration (C{env}) in the N. Ionian Sea than the North Sea.
-This comparison aims to highlight the significant impact of the prevailing environmental conditions (CHL-a and temperature) on the MPs accumulation by the mussels, although they originate from different areas and lived different time period.
-The generally high abundance of CHL-a in the North Sea simulation, contributes to a reduction of the filtering activity and hence of the MPs accumulation.
-The threshold algal concentration for reduction of the mussel's filtration rate (incipient saturation) has been found to lie between 6.3 and 10.0 mg m-3 (Riisgard et al., 2011), which is a range comparable to the CHL-a concentrations in the North Sea.
-Van Cauwenberghe and Janssen (2014) found that cultivated M. edulis from the North Sea contained on average 0.36 ± 0.07 particles g-1w.w., a slightly higher value with that found in the present study for the wild mussel of the North Sea (0.28 particles g-1w.w.).
-This could be attributed to mussel farms acting as a potential source of MPs contamination for the mussels due to plastic materials (i.e. plastic sock nets and polypropylene long lines) used during cultivation (Mathalon and Hill, 2014, Santana et al., 2018).
+The simulation of MPs accumulation by the mussels, using the DEB-accumulation model, is in good agreement with the available field data (Figs. 3 and 4).
+The simulated values lie within the observed field data range (mean \pm SD), although the seasonal increase reproduced by the model in the North Sea implementation did not exactly overlap with the field data at the time of observations.
+This could be attributed to the clearance period (24 h) that allowed mussels to excrete MPs through faeces $(0.2\pm0.2 \text{ particles per individual})$ before the mussel's tissue analysis (Van Cauwenberghe et al., 2015).
+The measured loss of the mussel's MPs is in agreement with the model's result for the depuration experiment after 24 h.
+The MPs accumulation by the cultivated mussel (fresh tissue mass 3.33 g) originated from the N Ionian Sea with mean $C{\text{env}} = 0.0012 \pm 0.024$ particles L-1 is 0.91 particles per individual and by the wild mussel (fresh tissue mass 1.87 g) from the North Sea with mean $C{env} = 0.4 \pm 0.3$ particles L-1 is 0.53 particles per individual.
+If these concentrations are expressed per gram of wet tissue of mussel, the cultivated mussel contamination (0.27 particles g-1 w.w.) is comparable with the wild mussel (0.28 particles g^{-1} w.w.), despite the much lower environmental MPs concentration (C{env}) in the N Ionian Sea than in the North Sea.
+This comparison aims to highlight the significant impact of the prevailing environmental conditions (CHL a and temperature) on the MPs accumulation by the mussels, although they originate from different areas and lived during different time periods.
+The generally high abundance of CHL a in the North Sea simulation contributes to a reduction of the filtering activity and hence of the MPs accumulation.
+The threshold algal concentration for reduction of the mussel's filtration rate (incipient saturation) has been found to lie between 6.3 and 10.0 mg m^{-3} (Riisgård et al., 2011), which is a range comparable to the CHL a concentrations in the North Sea.
+Van Cauwenberghe and Janssen (2014) found that cultivated M. edulis from the North Sea contained on average 0.36 ± 0.07 particles g-1 w.w., a slightly higher value than that found in the present study for the wild mussel of the North Sea (0.28 particles g^{-1} w.w.).
+This could be attributed to mussel farms acting as a potential source of MPs contamination for the mussels due to plastic materials (i.e. plastic sock nets and polypropylene long lines) used during cultivation (Mathalon and Hill, 2014; Santana et al., 2018).
 Moreover, the intertidal wild mussel (present study) is assumed to filter and excrete MPs half of the time in comparison with the submerged cultured mussel in the North Sea, resulting though in similar accumulation level.
-The model also predicts the time needed for the 90% gut clearance of both cultured (N. Ionian Sea) and wild (North Sea) mussel to be almost 284 hours and 56 hours (equivalent to 12 and 2.5 days) respectively, when MPs contamination is removed from their habitat.
-This is in line with a series of studies which demonstrated that the depuration time varies between 6-72 hours and can last up to 40 days depending on several factors such as species, environmental conditions (Bayne et al., 1987), size and type of MPs (Browne et al., 2008, Ward and Kach, 2009, Woods et al., 2018, Birnstiel et al., 2019).
+The model also predicts the time needed for the 90 % gut clearance of both cultured (N Ionian Sea) and wild (North Sea) mussels to be almost 284 and 56 h (equivalent to 12 and 2.5 d) respectively, when MPs contamination is removed from their habitat.
+This is in line with a series of studies which demonstrated that the depuration time varies between 6-72 h and can last up to 40 d depending on several factors such as species, environmental conditions (Bayne et al., 1987), size, and type of MPs (Browne et al., 2008; Ward and Kach, 2009; Woods et al., 2018; Birnstiel et al., 2019).